iDevicesInc/SweetBlue/README.md

 Getting Started
 ===============
 1. If using **Eclipse**...
   1. [Download](http://idevicesinc.com/sweetblue/#tryit) the latest release to a subfolder of your project such as `MyApp/libs/`.
+This ZIP contains several samples, precompiled JARS, and API docs and is preferable to downloading from GitHub, which only contains the raw source.
   2. Open the `Package Explorer` view.
   3. Expand `MyApp/libs/sweetblue/`.
   4. If building with source...